5010 Assistant Director, University Communications

 Experience: At least two years of experience is required in positions in journalism, public relations, or a related field that required the gathering and dissemination of information.
 Experience in electronic media production (radio and television) is preferred.
 Supervisory experience is preferred.
 Experience with public relations activities beyond media relations is helpful.
 Experience with special event planning and implementation is preferred.

 Skills: Excellent verbal and written communication skills are required, including an ability to write for external publications.
 Excellent proofreading and editing skills are required.
 Organizational and planning skills are required.
-The production of radio and television programming requires vocal ability for voicing of radio and television scripts, auditory acuity within the normal range for editing audio, and visual skills for editing audio on a computerized system.
+The production of radio and television programming requires voicing of radio and television scripts and editing audio on a digital editing system.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Broadcast production skills and ability to write broadcast scripts are preferred.
 Knowledge of word processing is required and web page maintenance is preferred.

 Certification: Public Relations Society of America (PRSA) Accredited in Public Relations (APR) certification is preferred.